-- Host the package in a package repository, for instance, the Octopus built-in repository.
+- Host the package in a package repository, such as the Octopus built-in repository.

 This is a simple example of a package that can be deployed by Octopus:

-In this example, hello-world is the package ID, 1.0.0 is the version number of the package, and zip is the format and file extension.
+In this example, hello-world is the package ID, 1.0.0 is the version number, and zip is the format and file extension.
 Together, they uniquely identify the package.